top of page

 Instead of asking knitters to choose a size based on their underarm depth (armscye), shoulder width, and neck width, we can instead look at upper chest.
 Upper chest is a good predictor of those measurements because it measures the torso size.
 It's also a heck of a lot easier to measure your body's circumference there than it is to accurately measure your shoulder width and armscye without help!

-Put another way, sweater fit depends on your armhole depth, shoulder-to-shoulder width, neck width, ribcage circumference, and full bust - and full bust is the least critical and easiest to adjust.
+Put another way, sweater fit depends on your armhole depth, shoulder-to-shoulder width, neck width, rib cage circumference, and full bust - and full bust is the least critical and easiest to adjust.
 It's also a poor indicator of what the other, more critical, measurements will be.
 The other numbers all travel in a pack without a lot of variation - if you tell me your upper bust, I can probably guess pretty close to your shoulder width.
 But if you tell me your bust circumference, I would have a very difficult time.
 So why are we all picking our sweaters based on our full bust?
 That's like choosing a bra based on cup size alone!

 Here's a quick visualization if that's not clicking - at the end of the day, we take off our bras, and our full bust measurement instantly changes.
 But we have not changed size!

-Note - if you've been knitting sweaters for yourself using the ease at the full bust and you're happy with your fit, you don't have to change a thing!
+Caveat!
+If you've been knitting sweaters for yourself using the ease at the full bust and you're happy with your fit, you don't have to change a thing!

 How do I use this info?